 Health Systems Research

 AHRQ funds grants and contracts to study how the healthcare system can effectively solve the challenge of the opioid epidemic, from improving management of prescription opioids in clinical care to screening and treatment for opioid use disorder.

 Increasing Access to MAT in Rural Primary Care Practices

-AHRQ awarded funds to five Primary Care Medication-Assisted Treatment for Opioid Use Disorders Grantees through the initiative Increasing Access to MAT in Rural Primary Care Practices is a cooperative grant program that provides access to MAT to more than 20,000 individuals struggling with opioid addiction using innovative technology.
+AHRQ awarded funds to five Primary Care Medication-Assisted Treatment for Opioid Use Disorders Grantees through the initiative Increasing Access to MAT in Rural Primary Care Practices—a cooperative grant program that provides access to MAT to more than 20,000 individuals struggling with opioid addiction using innovative technology.
 Strategies include patient-controlled smart phone apps, remote training, and expert consultation using Project ECHO—a telehealth program started with AHRQ support that links specialists at an academic hub to primary care providers working on the frontlines in rural communities.